 - Groom your blooms: Remove damaged or dead twigs, leaves, bud scales and flower pips.

-- Clean or wash leaves, but no artificial polishing is allowed.
+- Clean or wash leaves, but no artificial polishing is allowed in the competition.

 - Use suitable containers to retain water during transportation to the show.
 If you wish, you may use chemical additives to preserve bloom freshness.

-1. Register: Between 7:00 AM and 8:30 AM, go to the Registration Table, sign in, and pick up a competitor number and a number of dots.
+1. Register: Between 5:00 PM and 7:00 PM on Friday April 17, 2020 (the evening before the show), go to the Registration Table, sign in, and pick up a competitor number and a number of dots.
 You will need a dot for each entry.
 Proceed to the Labelling Table and leave your list of Truss names.
 Lists will be taken in order.
-Please don’t shout out entry names.
 There may be a wait for plant names if a lot of people come at the same time.